 - Make the city more liveable for long-term residents by better regulating traffic, construction noise and building design, and making our streets greener and more pedestrian-friendly.

 - Make the city more affordable for a diverse population by mandating more public, social and affordable housing.

-- Fund our iconic arts festivals and organisations with 5-year stable funding to ensure our city remains vibrant, better protect our heritage, and attracting people back with accommodation and arts vouchers in the short-term.
+- Support our iconic arts festivals, live music venues, theatres and creative organisations, better protect our heritage, and attract people back to the CBD with accommodation and arts vouchers.

 This is a radical and visionary plan, but that’s exactly the kind of thinking we need to build a better city after the pandemic.
 It will require investment from all levels of government, especially Federal and State Governments.
 But without this, the alternative is a city clogged with traffic, where apartment blocks lay empty and streets are lined with boarded-up shop-fronts.